Lupeol: Pharmacology

 Lupeol has a complex pharmacology, displaying antiprotozoal, antimicrobial, antiinflammatory, antitumor and chemopreventive properties.

 Animal models suggest lupeol may act as an anti-inflammatory agent.
 A 1998 study found lupeol to decrease paw swelling in rats by 39%, compared to 35% for the standardized control compound indomethacin.

-One study has also found some activity as a Dipeptidyl peptidase-4 inhibitor and prolyl oligopeptidase inhibitor at high concentrations (in the millimolar range).
+One study has also found some activity as a dipeptidyl peptidase-4 inhibitor and prolyl oligopeptidase inhibitor at high concentrations (in the millimolar range).

 It is an effective inhibitor in laboratory models of prostate and skin cancers.

 As an anti-inflammatory agent, lupeol functions primarily on the interleukin system.
-Lupeol to decreases IL-4 (interleukin 4) production by T-helper type 2 cells.
+Lupeol to decreases interleukin 4 (IL-4) production by T-helper type 2 cells.

 Lupeol has been found to have a contraceptive effect due to its inhibiting effect on the calcium channel of sperm (CatSper).

 Lupeol has also been shown to exert anti-angiogenic and anti-cancer effects via the downregulation of TNF-alpha and VEGFR-2.

-Famous anti-inflammatory ethno-medicinal plant Camellia japonica contains anti-inflammatory component lupeol in its leaf.
+The leaves of Camellia japonica contain lupeol.